 For example, when I started my blog back in 2014, I vowed to focus on email subscribers as my key metric – but it was just the wrong metric at the wrong time.

-For example, with a brand new blog where you’re trying to figure out what to talk about, the only “metric” should be assessing which comments people make about what is most helpful.
+For example, with a brand new blog where you’re trying to figure out what to talk about, the only “metric” should be number of posts written.
+The more you write, the faster you’ll find a topic that resonates you’ll want to stick to.
 In the stickiness stage, you could look at something like “time spent on page” per visitor, then move to email subscribers in the virality part, before moving to revenue per subscriber and ultimately, customer lifetime value.

 Here I sat, thinking I knew a lot about the lean methodology already, just to be taken to school, such a surprise hit!
-Especially valuable if you’re doing something online (and what isn’t online these days), like a blog, work on social media or an e-commerce store, but a good approach for brick and mortar businesses too.
+Lean Analytics is especially valuable if you’re doing something online (and what isn’t online these days), like a blog, work on social media or an e-commerce store, but a good approach for brick and mortar businesses too.

 Highly recommended read!